skingan/purge_haplotigs_multiBAM/README.md

-THIS IS A BRANCH OF [PURGE HAPLOTIGS](https://bitbucket.org/mroachawri/purge_haplotigs/overview) https://bitbucket.org/mroachawri/purge_haplotigs/overview
+THIS IS A BRANCH OF [PURGE HAPLOTIGS](https://bitbucket.org/mroachawri/purge_haplotigs/overview) that can accomodate multiple BAM files rather than requiring a single BAM.
+Currently it uses single BAM files for each contig of an assembly.

+https://bitbucket.org/mroachawri/purge_haplotigs/overview